Lancashire FA Challenge Trophy: History

-The first Lancashire FA Challenge Trophy took place in the 1885–86 season, when Bells Temperance were the winners.
-The only times the trophy was not competed was 1915–18 during World War I, 1940–41 season during World War II, although it did continue for the rest of the war years, and 2020-21 due to the COVID-19 pandemic.
+The first Lancashire FA Challenge Trophy took place in the 1885–86 season, when Bell's Temperance of Accrington were the winners.
+The only times the trophy was not competed was 1915–18 during World War I, 1940–41 season during World War II, although it did continue for the rest of the war years, and 2020–21 due to the COVID-19 pandemic.
 Chorley are the most successful club with eighteen wins, the first coming in 1893–94 and the last of which came in 2017–18.
 Former non-league clubs Morecambe, who now play in the Football League and Wigan Athletic, now in League One are next with eleven wins.
-Morecambe's last victory coming in 2003–04 and Wigan's was in 1977–78.
+Morecambe's last victory was in 2003–04 and Wigan's last victory was in 1977–78.